metricloop/Interrogator/README.md

 Oh and of course all of these accept the aforementioned wildcard replacement. ;)

+### Multi Tenancy
+You *might* need multi-tenancy, or you might not.
+Right now, this supports multi-tenancy with Laravel Spark by adding `team_id` to every model.
+You'll need to add the `team_id` to your requests (usually the last parameter) so that Interrogator can scope accordingly.
+Otherwise, `team_id` will stay `null` and your query scope will be `->where('team_id', null)`.

+Please feel free to contribute and expand our single- and multi-tenant ability!

 # Contributing

 Thanks for wanting to contribute!
 We take this package seriously and want to maintain its integrity.
 We will look at all